kmaterna/gnss_timeseries_viewers/README.md

 * Manually exclude bad stations from stacks if they are on the user-defined blacklist
 * Calculate the formal velocity uncertainty and an empirical uncertainty on velocity esimates using the Allen Variance of the Rate (Hackl et al., 2011)
 * Write out processed time series as text files in .pos format
+* Specify the configuration of your system and the location of the local GNSS data with a plain-text config file, passed into the library each time it is used.

 ## Examples